 The practice of withdrawing the Blessed Sacrament to the sacristy safe is not a correct interpretation of the norms of the Roman Missal.
 Even if local circumstances don’t allow for the church to remain open after midnight, the Blessed Sacrament should remain on the altar of repose until the moment of Holy Communion during the Good Friday rites.

-Finally, all the documents recall that it is totally forbidden to expose the Blessed Sacrament in a monstrance at any moment of Holy Thursday, especially for the Eucharistic procession.
+Finally, all the documents recall that it is totally forbidden to expose the Blessed Sacrament in a monstrance at any moment of Holy Thursday.

-Good Friday Services: “This liturgy by its very nature may not, however, be celebrated in the absence of a priest.”
-(Roman Missal rubric for Good Friday) Thus, a Deacon alone may not preside, though he could proclaim the part of Christ in the Passion and preach the homily.
+“This liturgy by its very nature may not, however, be celebrated in the absence of a priest.”
+(Roman Missal rubric for Good Friday) A deacon alone may not preside, though he could proclaim the part of Christ in the Passion and preach the homily.

-- An expanded rubric in the new Missal states that “After the celebration, the altar is stripped, but the Cross remains on the altar with two or four candlesticks.” (emphasis added) Candles are always a sign of presence.
-In the absence of the Blessed Sacrament, the Cross becomes the sacramental presence in the church, which is why we genuflect to it and why we keep candles burning around it.
+An expanded rubric in the new Missal states, “After the celebration, the altar is stripped, but the cross remains on the altar with two or four candlesticks (emphasis added).”
+Candles are always a sign of presence.
+In the absence of the Blessed Sacrament, the cross becomes the sacramental presence in the church, which is why we genuflect to it and why we keep candles burning around it.

 According to U.S. Naval Oceanography tables, astronomical twilight, defined as that point in the evening when the sun does not contribute to sky illumination, will occur in Jefferson City on Saturday, April 8, 2023 at 9:09 pm.
 However, Bishop McKnight has allowed that in the Diocese of Jefferson City, it is legitimate to begin the Easter Vigil at 8:30 pm.